Asno10/RocketPy/docs/user/rocket/rocket_usage.rst

     However, if you do not have access to these, you can always use `RASAero II <https://www.rasaero.com/>`_ software.
 In there you need only define the geometry of the rocket and access *AeroPlots*.

+The :py:meth:`rocketpy.plots.rocket_plots._RocketPlots.drag_curves` method
+automatically detects whether the drag curves depend on altitude.
+When altitude data is present, it renders a 3‑D surface of Mach, altitude and drag coefficient.

 2. Adding a Motor
 -----------------